ashishdommety/checktypo/README.md

     - Any additional abbreviations that are acceptable
     - Remove duplicates from result array
 + Spin up a static html in the browser that contains the typos highlighted in red, along with suggested fixes at the top (or on hover)
++ Use promises instead of callbacks to allow user to check typos for multiple websites at once.